Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p> The Class CachedDrawingInfo is used to indicate if the *DrawingInfo* object is captured as part of the binary I3S representation.</p>

-The Class CachedDrawingInfo has the following structure :
+The Class CachedDrawingInfo has the following structure:
 <table>
 	<tr>
 		<td><strong>Name</strong></td>